Obituaries

 Read more

-Friends are encouraged to support Donald’s family by attending services or sharing memories on his tribute page at prayfuneral.com.
-Funeral services were Monday, July 26, 2021, at Pray Funeral Home in Charlotte with Rev. Steve Ezop officiating.
-Interment took place in Maple Hill Cemetery.
-If desired, the family suggests memorial contributions to the Adult Handicap Program c/o Eaton RESA, Charlotte, MI 48813.
+Friends are encouraged to support Mary’s family by attending services or sharing memories on her tribute page at prayfuneral.com.
+Visitation is Saturday, August 21, 2021, 2 to 4 p.m. with the funeral immediately following in the Pray Funeral Home Gardens in Charlotte with Pastor Neil Brady officiating.
+The family invites attendees to a luncheon after the service at Peace Lutheran Church in Charlotte.
+If desired, the family suggests memorial contributions to St. Jude Children’s Hospital.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read more